lykius/ubuntu-settings/README.md

 ## Virtualenvwrapper
 Install with `sudo pip3 install virtualenvwrapper` and uncomment related lines in `.bashrc` file.
+Edit file `~/.virtualenvs/postmkvirtualenv` accordingly to the file in this repository.
+If you need to use CUDA in a virtualenv, use `postactivate` and `postdeactivate` scripts similar to the ones in this repository.

 ## VSCode
 Copy settings files from this repository in `~/.config/Code/User`.